There is nothing improper about this Hanky Panky Recipe for old-fashioned, delicious cocktail rye bread appetizers.

 - Use a small ice cream scoop (about one and a quarter inches in diameter) or a tablespoon to add a dollop of the meat and cheese mixture to each piece of bread.

-- Place on a cookie sheet and bake for 8-10 minutes.
-Or, bake until the bread is toasted and the topping is bubbling.
+- Place on a cookie sheet lined with parchment paper and bake for 8-10 minutes, or until the bread is toasted and the topping is bubbling.
 Serve hot or at room temperature.

 Recipe variations: